babakfp/babakfp.ir/src/content/posts/the-right-way-to-implement-rtl-support-in-css/index.md

 }
 ```

-This is a shorthand for:
+Which is a shorthand for:

 ```css
 .container {